Nandalal Weerasinghe: Career

 He took an early retirement from central bank in October 2020 as he was sidelined by Gotabaya Rajapaksa administration due to political reasons.
 The Monetary Board of the CBSL approved the pre-retirement leave of Nandalal despite the fact that the CBSL governors in the past had never approved the pre-retirement leave of any of the deputy governors while requesting them to stay with CBSL until their retirement date.

 During his career as a prominent banker, he has made policy reforms and structural changes in various macroeconomic aspects including economic stability, price stability, economic growth, international trade, fiscal policy, international finance, reserve management and global economic issues.
 He has also served as a member representing various cabinet sub committees on economic issues including Review Power Purchase Agreements, Steering Committee on Market Program for Private Sector Development, Petroleum Refinery Project Coordinating Committee and Financial Sector Monitoring Committee of the Ministry of Finance and Planning.
 He has also outlined economic policy reforms and framework to address the Sri Lankan economic crisis specifically pointing out on how Balance of Payment crisis could lead to an entire banking crisis in Sri Lanka.

-He served as a visiting lecturer in the field of Economics at the University of Colombo and he also served as a visiting lecturer as the research economist at the SEACEN Centre in Malaysia from 2000 to 2004.
-In addition, he also served as the Visiting Research Fellow at the Australian National University where he also previously graduated with a Doctorate of Philosophy.
+He served as a visiting lecturer in the field of Economics at the University of Colombo and he also served as a visiting lecturer as the research economist at the South East Asian Central Banks Research and Training Centre (SEACEN) in Malaysia from 2000 to 2004.
+In addition, he also served as the visiting research fellow at the Australian National University where he also previously graduated with a Doctorate of Philosophy.
 He delivered the Olcott Oration 2017 on the subject matter 'Evolution of Monetary and Exchange Rate Policy in Sri Lanka and the Way Forward' in an annual event organized by the Ananda College Old Boys' Association.